 As previously noted, during 2000, Veeco incurred merger and restructuring charges of \$33.0 million in conjunction with the merger with CVC.
-Of these charges, a \$15.3 million non-cash charge related to a write-off of inventory (included in cost of sales), \$14.0 million represented merger and reorganization costs (of which \$9.2 million related to investment banking, legal and other one-time transaction costs and \$4.8 million pertained to duplicate facility and personnel costs) and \$3.7 million was for the write-down of long-lived assets.
+Similar to Vecco, CVC provided manufacturing equipment used in the production of evolving tape and disk drive recording head fabrication, optical active components, MRAM, and specialty semiconductor applications.
+The benefits of the merger and of the actions taken which resulted in restructuring charges were to reduce operating costs of Veeco and CVC after the consummation of the merger.
+The benefits of these actions were realized immediately, as Veeco experienced cost savings in the process equipment segment of the Company's operations.
+Of the \$33.0 million of charges, which affected the process equipment segment of Veeco's business, a \$15.3 million non-cash charge related to a write-off of inventory (included in cost of sales), \$14.0 million represented merger and reorganization costs (of which \$9.2 million related to investment banking, legal and other one-time transaction costs and \$4.8 million pertained to duplicate facility and personnel costs) and \$3.7 million was for the write-down of long-lived assets.
 The Company implemented a reorganization plan in an effort to integrate CVC into the Company, consolidate duplicate manufacturing facilities and reduce other operating costs.
 The \$4.8 million charge for duplicate facility and personnel costs principally related to the closing of the CVC Virginia facilities and an approximate 200-person work force reduction, which included both management and manufacturing employees.
+Veeco determined that, following the merger, the operations previously conducted by CVC in the Virginia facilities could be conducted more efficiently in existing Veeco facilities.
+This determination led to the closing of the Virginia facilities and the rationalization of personnel.
 During the year, the entire accrual of \$14.0 million for merger and reorganization costs was expended.
-The write-down of long-lived assets to estimated net realizable value related primarily to leasehold improvements, machinery and equipment and intangible assets for CVC's Virginia facilities.
+The write-down of long-lived assets to estimated fair value related primarily to leasehold improvements, machinery and equipment and intangible assets for CVC's Virginia facilities.
+As a result of closing CVC's Virginia facilities and disposing of the duplicate ion beam etch and deposition product lines, goodwill and other intangibles were impaired, as well as machinery, equipment, furniture and fixtures and leasehold improvements which were deemed to have no future use.
 In addition, the \$15.3 million non-cash write-off of inventory principally related to CVC's Virginia facilities product line of ion beam etch and deposition equipment.
 The Company has integrated the technology from this product line into Veeco's existing ion beam etch and deposition products.
 Accordingly, the Company has determined that a portion of this product line's inventory is not useable in the future.